jbisetto/train-station-game/README.md

 2. Check that your microphone is properly configured for voice input
 3. Verify that you have all required assets in the correct location
 4. Make sure all Python dependencies are installed
+5. If you have trouble entering Japanese text through the keyboard, try using the voice input feature (V key) instead, which works better for multilingual conversations

 ## License